 Acne can be treated topically with non-prescription preparations (available as gels, creams and solutions), or with prescription-only topical preparations and tablets such as antibiotics.
 Prescription acne treatment can only be obtained through doctors, including online physicians.
 Dr Fox provides a number of prescription topical preparations as well as antibiotics for the treatment of acne.

-Treatment normally starts with a single component topical preparation (with just one active ingredient) and then moves on to a dual component preparation.
-Antibiotics can be taken for acne alongside certain topical treatments, but not all, which is why it is important to follow a doctor’s acne treatment plan.
+Treatment can consist of a single component topical preparation (with just one active ingredient) but more commonly a dual component preparation is recommended.
+Oral antibiotics can be taken for acne alongside certain topical treatments, but not all, which is why it is important to follow a doctor’s acne treatment plan.
 It is also important to note that not all acne treatments work for each person, or will not work in the same way.
 Under a doctor’s advice, patients may need to try several different options before seeing desired results.

 Even during treatment, some simple common-sense actions can be taken to help stave off breakouts:

-- Wash the affected area no more than twice per day, using lukewarm water and very mild soap or cleanser.
+- Wash the affected area no more than twice per day, using lukewarm water and a non-alkaline soap or cleanser.

 - Try to resist the urge to squeeze spots, as this can cause further inflammation and also scarring.